R v Bournewood Community and Mental Health NHS Trust: House of Lords

-The House of Lords considered whether HL had been unlawfully detained under the common law.
-They heard evidence that the ruling of the Court of Appeal might mean several tens of thousands of patients would have to be detained under the Mental Health Act.
-They considered that this might excessively stigmatise informal patients and have dire resource implications due to the costs of administering the Mental Health Act.
-In assessing whether HL had been detained, they concluded by a majority verdict that he had not been detained in the meaning of the common law tort of false imprisonment because there must be actual and not just potential restraint to engage the tort.
+The Court of Appeal decision was appealed to the House of Lords, at the time the highest court in the UK [the Supreme Court not being established until 2009].
+The House of Lords heard evidence from the Mental Health Act Commission that the ruling of the Court of Appeal would result in an additional 48,000 patients per year having to be detained under the Mental Health Act.
+The House of Lords gave judgment on 25 June 1998 and unanimously allowed the appeal, ruling that the admission of incapacitous but compliant patients could be been justified on the basis of the common law doctrine of necessity and that HL had not been unlawfully detained.
+In assessing whether HL had been detained, they concluded by a majority verdict that he had not been detained in the meaning of the common law tort of false imprisonment because there must be actual and not just potential restraint.
+They noted that HL was on an unlocked ward and had never attempted to leave the hospital, and that he was compliant with the care he was being provided.
 Some commentators have suggested this reasoning might be at odds with other false imprisonment precedents.
-Lord Steyn dissented from this aspect of the judgement, stating that the Trust's argument that HL, not being formally detained, was always free to go 'stretched credulity to breaking point' and was 'a fairytale'.
+Lord Steyn dissented from this aspect of the judgement, noting that HL was repeatedly administered sedative medication in hospital, and stating that the Trust's argument that HLwas always free to go 'stretched credulity to breaking point' and was 'a fairytale'.
 Unanimously their Lordships also held that even if HL had been found to have been detained, it would have been justified under the common law doctrine of necessity.
-Although concurring with this finding, Lord Steyn commented that this was an 'unfortunate' result as it left compliant but incapacitated patients without the safeguards of patients detained formally under the Mental Health Act.
+Although Lord Steyn felt that HL had been deprived of his liberty, he nonetheless ruled that this detention was justified under the common law doctrine of necessity, and that he had not been unlawfully detained.
+He commented that this was an 'unfortunate' result as it left compliant but incapacitated patients without the safeguards of patients detained formally under the Mental Health Act.